thomas-lamiaux/coq/doc/plugin_tutorial/README.md

-It is also more maintenance intensive because the OCaml API can change from release to release without any backward compatibility (it's not uncommon for plugins to only work with a given version of Coq).
+It is also more maintenance intensive because the OCaml API can change from release to release without any backward compatibility (it's not uncommon for plugins to only work with a given version of Rocq).

 # Working environment

-In addition to installing OCaml and Coq, you need to make sure that you also have the development headers for Coq, because you will need them to compile extensions.
-If you installed Coq from source or from [OPAM](http://opam.ocaml.org/doc/Install.html), you already have the required headers.
+In addition to installing OCaml and Rocq, you need to make sure that you also have the development headers for Rocq, because you will need them to compile extensions.
+If you installed Rocq from source or from [OPAM](http://opam.ocaml.org/doc/Install.html), you already have the required headers.
 If you installed them from your system package manager, there may be a separate package which contains the development headers (for example, in Ubuntu they are contained in the package